openHPI/TeachingTeamGuidelines/docs/features/platform.md

 * The platform is also used as the e-learning component in the research projects AI-Campus and eGov-Campus and serves as the basis for Humboldts17, the sustainability platform of Berlin's Humboldt university.

-The platform is created as multilingual and currently supports the following languages (as of Jan.
-2019):
+The platform is multilingual and currently supports the following languages (as of Sept.
+2020):

 * English
 * German